Buying a foreclosure or REO property in

 What's an REO?

-It's commonly assumed that any REO must be a good buy and an chance for easy money.
-This simply isn't true.
+It's sometimes believed that any REO must be a good buy and an possibility for easy money.
+This isn't necessarily true.
 You have to be cautious about buying a REO if your intent is profit from the sell.
-While it's true that the bank is usually anxious to sell it soon, they are also strongly motivated to get as much as they can for it.
+While it's true that the bank is typically anxious to sell it quickly, they are also strongly motivated to get as much as they can for it.
 When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 The bargains with money making potential exist, and many people do very well buying foreclosures.
-However there are also many REO's that are not good buys and not likely to turn a profit.
+But there are also many REO's that are not good buys and not likely to turn a profit.

 Most banks have a REO department that you'll work with when buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
 Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for taking offers.
 Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
 Once you've submitted your offer, you can expect the bank to counter offer.
 Then it will be up to you to decide whether to accept their counter, or submit another counter offer.
 Understand, you'll be contending with a process that probably involves a group of people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.